civican/legisinfo/42-1/bills/C-68/bill_text.md

 respecting an arrangement with any proponent.

-> **Explanatory Note**:
-> New.

 ### Section 29

 Subsection 42.1(1) of the Act is replaced by the following:

 ### Section 42.1

-  **(1)** The Minister shall, as soon as feasible after the end of each fiscal year, prepare and cause to be laid before each house of Parliament a report on the administration and enforcement of the provisions of this Act relating to **fish and fish habitat** protection and pollution prevention for that year.
+  **(1)** The Minister shall, as soon as feasible after the end of each fiscal year, prepare and cause to be laid before each house of Parliament a report on the administration and enforcement of the provisions of this Act relating to fish and fish habitat protection and pollution prevention for that year.

-> **Explanatory Note**:
-> Existing text of subsection 42.1(1):
-> *Existing Text*:
-> > The Minister shall, as soon as feasible after the end of each fiscal year, prepare and cause to be laid before each house of Parliament a report on the administration and enforcement of the provisions of this Act relating to fisheries protection and pollution prevention for that year.

 ### Section 30